basho/basho_docs/source/languages/en/riak/theory/concepts/Replication.md

 Overwritten objects and newly stored objects will automatically be replicated to the correct number of nodes.  </div>

+## Changing the N value (`n_val`)

+While raising the value of N for a bucket or object shouldn't cause problems, it's important that you never lower N. If you do so, you can wind up with dead, i.e. unreachable data.
+This can happen because objects' preflists, i.e. lists of [[vnodes]] responsible for the object, can end up

+Unreachable data is a problem because it can negatively impact coverage queries, e.g. [[secondary index|Using Secondary Indexes]] and [[MapReduce|Using MapReduce]] queries.
+Lowering an object or bucket's `n_val` will likely mean that objects that you would expect to be returned from those queries will no longer be returned.

 ## Active Anti-Entropy

 Riak's active anti-entropy (AAE) subsystem is a continuous background